ric03uec/infra/devbox/Readme.md

     - tmux tony
     - tmux resurrect plugin
     - shortcuts and colors
-- [  ] add local public key in user's authorized keys
+- [x] add local public key in new user's authorized keys
 - [  ] copy the remote public key in local keychain
 - [  ] copy local github key to remote
     - this should be the key used for all github related operations